Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 3. Select `openid-connect` from the **Auth Type** list.

-   Refer to the [configuration paramaters section](#openid-config-params) for information about each field.
+   Refer to the [configuration parameters section](#openid-config-params) for information about each field.